-MidCap Investment Corporation (the "Company", "MFIC", "we", "us", or "our") was incorporated under the Maryland General Corporation Law in February 2004.
+MidCap Financial Investment Corporation (the "Company", "MFIC", "we", "us", or "our") was incorporated under the Maryland General Corporation Law in February 2004.
 We have elected to be treated as a business development company ("BDC") under the Investment Company Act of 1940 (the "1940 Act").
 As such, we are required to comply with certain regulatory requirements.
 For instance, we generally have to invest at least 70% of our total assets in "qualifying assets," including securities of private or thinly traded public U.S. companies, cash equivalents, U.S. government securities and high-quality debt investments that mature in one year or less.
 In addition, for federal income tax purposes we have elected to be treated as a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Code").
 Pursuant to this election and assuming we qualify as a RIC, we generally do not have to pay corporate-level federal income taxes on any income we distribute to our stockholders.
 We commenced operations on April 8, 2004 upon completion of our initial public offering that raised \$870 million in net proceeds from selling 62 million shares of common stock at a price of \$15.00 per share (20.7 million shares at a price of \$45.00 per share adjusted for the one-for-three reverse stock split).
-Since then, and through December 31, 2023, we have raised approximately \$2.24 billion in net proceeds from additional offerings of common stock and we have repurchased common stock for \$248.1 million.
+Since then, and through December 31, 2024, we have raised approximately \$2.68 billion in net proceeds from additional offerings of common stock and we have repurchased common stock for \$248.1 million.

-This Annual Report on Form 10-K covers the twelve-month period from January 1, 2023 to December 31, 2023 (the "Annual Report").
+This Annual Report on Form 10-K covers the twelve-month period from January 1, 2024 to December 31, 2024 (the "Annual Report").
 On November 3, 2022, the Company's Board changed the Company's fiscal year end from March 31 to December 31, effective December 31, 2022.
-Prior to this Annual Report, we filed a Transition Report on Form 10-KT for the nine-month transition period ended December 31, 2022, which reflected our financial results for the nine-month period from April 1, 2022 through December 31, 2022 (the "Transition Period").
-Prior to this Transition Report, our most recent Annual Report on Form 10-K covers the fiscal year ended March 31, 2022 and reflects financial results for the twelve-month period from April 1 to March 31.
+Prior to this Annual Report, we filed an Annual Report on Form 10-K for the fiscal year ended December 31, 2023.